The Black Mountain Golf Course and Country Club in Henderson could be shutting down by this fall if it cannot find a buyer. (FOX5)

 If someone purchases the property and would like to develop it, the new owners would need to seek permission from the city of Henderson for rezoning.
 Most homeowners are hopeful that the city would not let that happen.

-Charles Women’s David Navy Studio Blue Ankle Boot Hahn, and other neighbors, have signs posted in their neighborhood stating that they want to save Black Mountain.
+Women's Bloom Couture Navy Clarks Ballerinas Hahn, and other neighbors, have signs posted in their neighborhood stating that they want to save Black Mountain.
 They said they believe deed restrictions on the course should prohibit anyone from developing the golf course into something new.

 "If you buy it, realize that you’re taking an enormous risk that you can get it changed to something else," Garcia said.
 "If you love it, that’s fine.
 Just do your homework and understand that you’re buying, and understand the risk."